apache/drill/_docs/developer-information/rest-api/010-rest-api-introduction.md

 **Parameters**

-* queryType--SQL, PHYSICAL, or LOGICAL are valid types.
+* `queryType`--SQL, PHYSICAL, or LOGICAL are valid types.
 Use only "SQL".
 Other types are for internal use only.
-* query--A SQL query that runs in Drill.
+* `query`--A SQL query that runs in Drill.
-* autoLimit--Limits the number of rows returned from the result set.
+* `autoLimit`--Limits the number of rows returned from the result set.
 (Drill 1.16+)
+* `defaultSchema`--Sets the default schema for the query.
+Equavalent to executing a `USE <schema>` prior to the query.
+(Drill 1.18+)

+For Drill 1.19+ Drill switched to a streaming HTTP connection for REST queries.
+The result being that

 **Request Body**